BrentGrammer/PROGNOTES/AWS/KMS.md

   - Provides a FIPS 140-2(L2) U.S. security standard
     - The L2 (Level 2 compliance) is important and differentiates KMS from other services
     - **important for the exam**
+- Also see [CloudHSM](./CloudHSM.md) for similar service with some differences

 ## KMS Keys